 - EU 8.
 Where pastoral need requires, trained and commissioned laypersons may serve as extraordinary ministers of Holy Communion (CIC, c.
-230 §3). - EU 9.
+230 §3).
+All ministers should be properly trained to handle the Blessed Sacrament with care and reverence, and to properly and reverently handle accidents, e.g. when a host is dropped or when the Precious Blood is spilled. - EU 9.
 The deacon is the ordinary minister of the Precious Blood.
 If communion is only being distributed in the form of the Body of Christ, the deacon could serve as a minister of the Body of Christ (RM, 61; GIRM, 162).